AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/manage-assets/manage-assets-for-other-users.md

 You can perform the following actions in the [!UICONTROL All Content] section:

-* **Open assets and folders.** For information, see [Open items in [!DNL Workfront] Library](../../../workfront-library/content-management/basics/open-items-in-library.md).
+* **Open assets and folders.** For information, see [Open items in [!DNL Workfront Library]](../../../workfront-library/content-management/basics/open-items-in-library.md).

-* **Download assets and folders.** For information, see [Download items from Workfront Library](../../../workfront-library/content-management/basics/download-content-from-library.md).
+* **Download assets and folders.** For information, see [Download items from [!DNL Workfront Library]](../../../workfront-library/content-management/basics/download-content-from-library.md).

-* **Share assets and folders.** For information, see [Share a Workfront Library item with other users](../../../workfront-library/content-management/share-an-asset-with-users.md).
+* **Share assets and folders.** For information, see [Share a [!DNL Workfront Library] item with other users](../../../workfront-library/content-management/share-an-asset-with-users.md).

-* **Relocate assets and folders.** For information, see [Relocate assets in Workfront Library](../../../workfront-library/content-management/relocate-assets.md)
+* **Relocate assets and folders.** For information, see [Relocate assets in [!DNL Workfront Library]](../../../workfront-library/content-management/relocate-assets.md)

-* **Rename assets and folders.** For information, see [Rename items in Workfront Library](../../../workfront-library/content-management/rename-items.md).
+* **Rename assets and folders.** For information, see [Rename items in [!DNL Workfront Library]](../../../workfront-library/content-management/rename-items.md).

-* **Create a new version of an asset.** For information, see [Upload a new version of content in Workfront Library](../../../workfront-library/content-management/content-versioning/upload-new-version-of-content.md).
+* **Create a new version of an asset.** For information, see [Upload a new version of content in [!DNL Workfront Library]](../../../workfront-library/content-management/content-versioning/upload-new-version-of-content.md).

-* **Hide and unhide assets.** For information, see [Hide and unhide content in [!DNL Workfront] Library](../../../workfront-library/content-management/hide-and-unhide-content.md).
+* **Hide and unhide assets.** For information, see [Hide and unhide content in [!DNL Workfront Library]](../../../workfront-library/content-management/hide-and-unhide-content.md).

-* **Select a new cover image for a folder or collection.** For information, see [Change the cover image on an item in Workfront Library](../../../workfront-library/content-management/change-cover-image-of-folder.md).
+* **Select a new cover image for a folder or collection.** For information, see [Change the cover image on an item in [!DNL Workfront Library]](../../../workfront-library/content-management/change-cover-image-of-folder.md).

 * Delete assets and folders.
-For more information, see [Delete items from Workfront Library](../../../workfront-library/content-management/delete-items.md).
+For more information, see [Delete items from [!DNL Workfront Library]](../../../workfront-library/content-management/delete-items.md).